mudouasenha/cachara/README.md

 # Project Cachara

-This project aims to be a social media platform.
+This project aims to be a social media platform based on microservices architecture.

-This project was initiated to practice Domain-Driven Design (DDD) Concepts and experiment with various tools for data storage, asynchronous communication and enterprise patterns.
+This project was initiated to practice Domain-Driven Design (DDD) Concepts and experiment with various tools for data storage, asynchronous communication and enterprise patterns on top of a Microservices Architecture.

 ---
 ## Technologies